nanodesigns/nanosupport/readme.md

 * Fully responsive and Mobile devices friendly
 * Clean and well commented code

-= Contribute =
+### Contribute
 NanoSupport is an Open Source and GPL licensed Free plugin.
 Feel free to contribute.

 * [Fork on Github](https://github.com/nanodesigns/nanosupport)
 * [Report Bug](https://github.com/nanodesigns/nanosupport/issues)
 * [Get Support](http://wordpress.org/support/plugin/nanosupport)

-= Translation =
+### Translation
 The plugin is completely translation-ready.
-You can find the \`.pot\` file under \`i18n/languages/\` if you want to translate in your own way.
+You can find the `.pot` file under `i18n/languages/` if you want to translate in your own way.
 But you can translate it easily from here in [**Translate NanoSupport**](https://translate.wordpress.org/projects/wp-plugins/nanosupport).

-= Connect with NanoSupport team =
+### Connect with NanoSupport team
 * [Website](http://nanodesignsbd.com?ref=nanosupport)
 * [Twitter](https://twitter.com/nanodesigns/)
 * [Facebook](https://facebook.com/nanodesignsbd/)
 * [LinkedIn](http://www.linkedin.com/company/nanodesigns)
 * [Google+](https://google.com/+Nanodesignsbd)

-== Installation ==
+## Installation
-= Automatic Installation =
+### Automatic Installation

 1. In WordPress Plugins page, search for NanoSupport
 2. Install and activate the plugin
-3. Get to the Plugin\'s 'Settings' page, and set up the plugin as your choice
+3. Get to the Plugin's 'Settings' page, and set up the plugin as your choice
 4. Wait for your first ticket

-= Manual Installation =
+### Manual Installation

 1. Visit the plugin page at: https://wordpress.org/plugins/nanosupport
-2. Hit the Download button to download the \`.zip\` file
+2. Hit the Download button to download the `.zip` file
-3. Unzip the archive and cut/paste the folder to \`/wp-content/plugins/\` directory
+3. Unzip the archive and cut/paste the folder to `/wp-content/plugins/` directory
 4. From admin 'Plugins' page, activate NanoSupport plugin
-5. Get to the Plugin\'s 'Settings' page, and set up the plugin as you like
+5. Get to the Plugin's 'Settings' page, and set up the plugin as you like
 6. Wait for your first ticket

-= How to Use =
+### How to Use

 1. Provide the **'Submit Ticket'** page's URL to your menu link, and ask for Support tickets from your users (Use 'Settings' page for necessary settings)
 2. When the user submits ticket you will be notified via email (as per your 'Settings')